 The port has a direct link with the Metro terminal via a pedestrian bridge.

-Once in the port, you can use the Free Bus Service which connects some of the gates (a map of the route is available here .
+Once in the port, you can use the Free Bus Service which connects some of the gates.
+Make sure to check this interactive map.

 >>more information on Getting from Athens to Piraeus